'Hindenburg copy-pasted our disclosures, did no research,' says Adani Group CFO Jugeshinder Singh

 The CFO said that even Hindenburg’s “bogus report based on lies and misrepresentation” could not find anything to misrepresent in the Adani Group’s businesses.
 “Even that report does not find anything on our fundamental businesses,” he said.

-Singh also defended Shah Dhadharia, the audit firm that has been questioned for its small size and calibre to audit a conglomerate as big as the Adani Group.
+Singh also defended Shah Dhandharia, the audit firm that has been questioned for its small size and calibre to audit a conglomerate as big as the Adani Group.
 The Hindenburg report had questioned the capability of the firm that has four partners and 11 employees and did not “appear to be capable of undertaking such a gargantuan task".

 When asked why they had not enlisted one of the big accounting firms such as Deloitte, KPMG, Ernst & Young, PwC, Singh said, “Do you think as a large Indian company like us has no responsibility to develop Indian vendors?
 If we are helping a small Indian firm, is this a bad thing?
 We have 21,000 small vendors.”